MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmonikerfile-class.md

 ### <a name="parameters"></a>Parametri

 *pError*<br/>
-Puntatore a un'eccezione di file.
-In caso di errore, verrà impostato per la causa.
+Puntatore a un'eccezione del file.
+In caso di errore, verrà impostato sulla ragione.

 ### <a name="return-value"></a>Valore restituito